Tim Federowicz: Chicago Cubs

 Federowicz signed a minor league contract with the Chicago Cubs on January 14, 2016.
-He started the season with the Triple-A Iowa Cubs.
+He started the season with the Triple–A Iowa Cubs.
 He was brought up to the major league roster on April 28.
 Federowicz appeared in 17 games for the Cubs, finishing the year with a .194 batting average and three RBI.
 The Cubs would eventually win the World Series in seven games over the Cleveland Indians, ending their 108-year drought.
 Federowicz was not active during the postseason, but would still win a world championship for the first time in his career.
+Federowicz was removed from the 40–man roster and sent outright to Triple–A Iowa on November 7.
+He subsequently rejected the assignment and elected free agency the same day.

 San Francisco Giants

-Federowicz signed a minor league contract with the San Francisco Giants in December, 2016.
+Federowicz signed a minor league contract with the San Francisco Giants on December 11, 2016.
 On April 11, 2017, his contract was purchased by the Giants.
-Federowicz was designated for assignment on April 18, 2017.
-He elected free agency on November 6, 2017.
+Federowicz was designated for assignment on April 18.
+He cleared waivers and was sent outright to the Triple–A Sacramento River Cats on April 21.
+On September 1, the Giants selected Federowicz's contract, adding him back to their active roster.
+In 13 games for the Giants, he went 3–for–13 (.231) with two home runs and three RBI.
+On October 30, Federowicz was designated for assignment following the acquisition of Micah Johnson.
+He elected free agency on November 6.

 Houston Astros

 On December 11, 2017, Federowicz signed a minor league contract with the Houston Astros.
 Federowicz was designated for assignment on June 8, 2018.
 He cleared waivers, as no team picked him up.
-Federowicz was designated for assignment on July 26, 2018.
+Federowicz was designated for assignment on July 26.
 He elected to be a free agent in lieu of being designated for assignment in Triple-A Fresno Grizzlies.

 Cincinnati Reds

 On August 3, 2018, Federowicz signed a minor league deal with the Cincinnati Reds.
-On October 3, 2018, he was outrighted to the minors and removed from the Reds 40 man roster.
-He declared free agency on October 3, 2018.
+On October 3, he was outrighted to the minors and removed from the Reds 40 man roster.
+Federowicz declared free agency the same day.

 Cleveland Indians

 Federowicz signed a minor league contract with the Cleveland Indians on February 14, 2019.
-The deal includes an invitation to the Indians' major league spring training camp.
+The deal included an invitation to the Indians' major league spring training camp.
+In 26 games for the Triple–A Columbus Clippers, Federowicz slashed .278/.353/.411 with two home runs and 13 RBI.